cloudskew/cloudskew/.github/ISSUE_TEMPLATE/report-a-bug.md

 **Screenshots**
 If possible, add screenshots and/or screen recordings which capture the issue.
 These greatly help investigations.

+**Errors in browser console**
+If you observe any errors in the browser console, please paste those here.

 **Desktop (please complete the following information):**
  - OS: [e.g. windows10, macOS]
  - Browser [e.g. chrome, safari, firefox]